Navaneeth-drafts/credit_card_fraud_detection/README.md

 │
 ├── data/
 │   ├── raw_data.csv
-│   └── processed_data.csv
 │
-├── notebooks/
-│   ├── EDA.ipynb
-│   ├── model_logistic_regression.ipynb
+├── model_logistic_regression.ipynb (This is the main file0
 │
-├── src/
-│   ├── preprocessing.py
+├── src/ (use thia only if you want any further details) │   ├── preprocessing.py
 │   ├── model.py
 │   └── evaluation.py
 │
 ├── results/
-│   ├── confusion_matrix.png
+│   ├── confusion_matrix.png(if permits)
-│   └── roc_curve.png
-│
+│   └── roc_curve.png(if time permits and results are not that efficient) │
 ├── README.md
 ├── requirements.txt